Blairbuie Homestead

 Ruins of the most westerly building

-The 'L' shaped building seems to have been a house with a large store or workshop attached at one end.
+The 'L' shaped building seems to have been the second house which had the byre attached at one end.
 The remains of both gable ends are still standing as well as some of the walls.
 There are also the remains of two enclosures

 Blairbuie from the west map